 Sigma Beta Delta, an international honor society for business students, was established to honor students who attained superior scholarship and achievements in business programs in schools and colleges with regional accreditation.
 To be inducted into the society, students must rank in the upper 20 percent of their junior, senior, or master`s class and be recommended by faculty officers.
 Sigma Beta Delta encourages students to distinguish themselves through honorable service to humankind.

-Chick Rolling was the 2014 Sigma Beta Delta Honor Society keynote speaker.
-Chick is a member of our Business Advisory Council and an Honorary Sigma Beta Delta member.
-Some of Chick's accomplishments include:
+2014: Chick Rolling was the Sigma Beta Delta Honor Society keynote speaker.
+Chick is a member of Carroll College's Business Advisory Council.

 Carroll College Business Department senior Mary Currin was among 25 participants selected to attend the Sigma Beta Delta Inaugural Leadership Academy in San Diego, California in 2011.
 Sigma Beta Delta invited each of its 265 chapters nationwide to nominate one candidate for consideration.
 At the academy, students designed a project that could use the potential of the Sigma Beta Delta network to positively impact humanity.
 Currin's team project was a plan for organ donor registration.